 The Social Work Field Education Program is your opportunity to gain real-world experience in a supported context and build your resume working with local agencies.
 You will apply what you learn in the classroom and move one big step closer to a career in social work.
 This firsthand experience will help you discover, develop, and enhance your social work skills.

-Royse, D., Dhopper, S., Rompf E. (2012).
+Royse, D., Dhooper, S., Rompf E. (2012).
 Field Instruction.
 A Guide for Social Work Students, Lon Grove, IL: Waveland Press.

 - Additional requirements needed for internship at place of employment

 How does Field Education relate to my other classes

 - Each semester is set up with a total of 15 credits that includes a 3 credit Field Foundation class that is a 16-week class.
 The first semester of the MSW, advanced standing program is 9 credit hours that does not include internship hours or a field education class

 - MSW Plan of Study, Fall: View the course layout & timeline for the MSW 2-year program